 It is hard to believe that the year has gone by so fast.
-We have been so fortunate to play so many places this year and last, and seen so many of our good friends and made so many new ones.
-We are just returning from a weekend in Mississippi where we were able to give two concerts and experience a totally amazing jam session with none other then our new friend Carl Jackson.
+We have been so fortunate to play so many places this past year and seen so many of our good friends and made so many new ones.
+We had a great weekend in Mississippi where we were able to give two concerts and experience a totally amazing jam session with none other then our new friend Carl Jackson.
 Also played a couple of songs with an up and coming young mandolin player Ms. Alexis Turnipseed.
 The people around the Louisville area just sort of adopted us as their own and we will be forever grateful for the experience.
 Want to thank our friend John Colburn for setting the weekend up for us.

 Starting work very soon on our newest project, which will be a combination of gospel and traditional bluegrass, so be looking for updates on it as well.

 If you would like us to visit your Church or other event, just contact us on the contact page or call me, John Neilson at 318-423-2695 Bookings are lining up fast for the fall and winter, so make that call soon.

 The Blake Brothers Bluegrass Band of Shreveport has been called the premier Bluegrass Band in the Ark La Tex.
 Playing a combination of Bluegrass and Bluegrass Gospel, the band has become a favorite of many.

 Band leader and Banjo player Tim Blake makes Deberry Texas his home and has been playing bluegrass for 20 years.
 He is employed by the City of Shreveport and in addition to playing banjo, he also teaches banjo and repairs instruments.
 Tim also plays guitar and bass and sings harmony with the group.